Jungyoonlim/jungyoonlim/README.md

 # Joanne
+I am an artist and computational designer, working across all mediums.

 In my previous life, I studied Applied Mathematics and Philosophy at Brown University.
 I am a classically trained artist.
 ## Find Me
 - <a href="https://limjungyoon.com/">Website</a>